-- Solid black, ankle length or longer pants secured at the waist. - Solid black skirts or dresses secured at the waist that are no shorter than the top of the knee. - Solid black, form-fitting/skin tight pants, such as leggings and tights are acceptable only when worn under a top, dress or skirt that is no shorter than the top of the knee. - Solid black, sleeved tops or Ogle School logo-wear of appropriate length and fit with Ogle School-issued name tag attached and visible at all times. - Shoes or boots with closed toe and closed heel. - Permitted accessories include jewelry, belts, neck scarves and decorative hair accessories of any color. - The following students may wear professional clothing in any combination of black, gray and white.
-This exception applies only to the garments color; all other requirements remain in effect. - Cosmetology students who have reached 1000 clock hours and have provided acceptable documentation that they have passed PSI's TDLR Written Exam. - Esthetics students who have reached 500 clock hours and have passed an Ogle School administered mock PSI TDLR Written Exam. - All hairstyling, makeup and facial hair must be professional and complete prior to arrival at school. - Clothing must be neat and clean.
-Excessive wear (holes, frayed hems, stains, etc.), unprofessional language or images, logo-wear other than Ogle School logo-wear or other unprofessional clothing is prohibited. - Sweat pants or shirts, bib overalls, hoodies or hoods, hats, visors, head-wraps, sweatbands, bandanas, scarves or any other article of clothing that covers the hair is prohibited except on special occasions as determined by the School Director. - No skin or undergarments may be visible between the shirt and pant or skirt.
+- Solid black, ankle length or longer pants secured at the waist. - Solid black skirts or dresses secured at the waist that are no shorter than the top of the knee. - Solid black, form-fitting/skin tight pants, such as leggings and tights are acceptable only when worn under a top, dress or skirt that is no shorter than the top of the knee. - Solid black, sleeved tops or Ogle School logo-wear of appropriate length and fit with Ogle School-issued name tag attached and visible at all times. - Shoes or boots with closed toe and closed heel. - Permitted accessories include jewelry, belts, neck scarves and decorative hair accessories of any color. - All hairstyling, makeup and facial hair must be professional and complete prior to arrival at school. - Clothing must be neat and clean.
+Excessive wear (holes, frayed hems, stains, etc.), unprofessional language or images, logowear other than Ogle School logo-wear or other unprofessional clothing is prohibited. - Sweat pants or shirts, bib overalls, hoodies or hoods, hats, visors, head-wraps, sweatbands, bandanas, scarves or any other article of clothing that covers the hair is prohibited except on special occasions as determined by the School Director. - No skin or undergarments may be visible between the shirt and pant or skirt.
 Abdomens, armpits, bottoms, shoulders, cleavage, lingerie and undergarments must be covered at all times. - Hands and fingernails must be clean and manicured.
-Students shall maintain fingernail lengths and follow guidelines appropriate for the career they have chosen.

-- Tattoos may be visible so long as they do not depict images of nudity, profanity, violence or are gang related. - Students are required to dress professionally according to their gender identification/expression. - Student Dress Code must be followed at all times during school hours, while on school premises or at school sponsored events. - Students who do not adhere to the Student Dress Code must clock out and leave Ogle School premises or school sponsored event until they are in compliance with the Student Dress Code.
+Students shall maintain fingernail lengths and follow guidelines appropriate for the career they have chosen. - Tattoos may be visible so long as they do not depict images of nudity, profanity, violence or are gang related. - Students are required to dress professionally according to their gender identification/expression. - Student Dress Code must be followed at all times during school hours, while on school premises or at school sponsored events. - Students who do not adhere to the Student Dress Code must clock out and leave Ogle School premises or school sponsored event until they are in compliance with the Student Dress Code.